 Times: 10am (arrive for tea/coffee at 9.45am) to finish by 4.30pm

-Cost: £65 for the day early bird, increases to £85 after 4th March.
+Cost: £65 for the day early bird, increases to £85 after a certain period.
 Refreshments and soup and sandwich lunch (veggie and vegan) included, if you have other special dietary requirements we would recommend bringing a packed lunch.

 For more information please email firstname.lastname@example.org.
 You can book via PayPal using the link below, or to pay by Bank Transfer or cheque please contact us by email.
 Places are strictly limited and not available on the door.
 You will be asked for registration details when you've booked, when you get confirmation (usually within a few hours).